Jellystone Gloucester/Yorktown/Jamestowne in Pictures

 And then we took some of the boys and their grandparents:

 So Nonna and DaddyO left on Wednesday, and Friday we planned to head out for our biggest family vacation yet: Jamestown, Williamsburg, and Jellystone Park.
 The boys were so excited.
-Alan and I were so exhausted, but somehow we pulled it off any how–sort of….
+Alan and I were so exhausted, but somehow we pulled it off –sort of….

 I didn’t mind being stuck at the cabin.
 I finally got a little more sleep!
 OH!
 And JD decided to give me two bonus nights of returning to sleeping through the night.
 It was like a Christmas miracle!!!